GabiBrawl/SPOTYdl/README.md

 # SPOTYdl
 ### Download spotify songs/playlists with ease!

 What's SPOTYdl you may ask.
-SPOTYdl is a script to help you download songs using spotDL more easilly, and a couple of useful features were added!
+SPOTYdl is a script to help you download songs using spotDL more easilly, and has a couple of new and cool features more than the main project. (spotDL)
 ![Screenshot (379)](https://user-images.githubusercontent.com/85069997/163430374-f29fdf32-eb2e-46e0-8f9c-706d7d316194.png)

 # Features